 - Presiding at Commons

-- The disbarment for disciplinary reasons, or at his or her request, of a barrister
+- The disbarment for disciplinary reasons, or at their request, of a barrister

 - Providing certificates of “good standing” to barristers wishing to transfer to the solicitors’ profession